spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202204.0/prices-feature-walkthrough/priceproduct-module-details-reference-information.md

 Starting from version 2.0.0 of the `PriceProduct` module, we have added the Service layer with `PriceProductService`.
 Its purpose is to choose only one price from the list of prices available for the current customer, taking into account the provided filter, which could contain selected Store, Currency, Price mode (gross or net), and Quote (with customer information inside).
 The prices list can come from Yves (Storage) and Zed (DB).

 * In case with Yves, the `PriceProductFilterTransfer` object should be created for filtering, which contains named values (store name, currency code, named price mode, named price type).
-* In case with Zed,the `PriceProductCriteriaTransfer` object should be created for filtering, which contains IDs as values (store ID, currency ID, price type id, etc.).
+* In case with Zed,the `PriceProductCriteriaTransfer` object should be created for filtering, which contains IDs as values (store ID, currency ID, and price type ID).

-If you need to add additional fields to one of these objects, add it to another one (if you added QTY to filter, criteria must be updated, etc.).
+If you need to add additional fields to one of these objects, add it to another one (if you added QTY to filter, criteria must be updated).
 So that `PriceProductFilterTransfer` could always be converted to `PriceProductCriteriaTransfer`.

 `PriceProductService` has plugins with `/Spryker/Service/PriceProductExtension/Dependency/Plugin/PriceProductFilterPluginInterface` which allows filtering price for price dimension.